There’s no easy way to say it – most software development standards are far too low.

 You should be tracking user engagement, which is measured by app uninstalls, user activity, app retention, and return rates.
 Though numbers vary by software type, industry, and more, here are some general statistics to help you set realistic goals.

 Though not a success factor, an important thing to track is app attribution or how users found your app.
 This helps you target your marketing budget and not overspend on the wrong audience.

 Another data point is app “viralness.”
 This is a challenging metric to track, but critical, as it reveals the number of new users brought in by a typical existing user.
 This is the “gush factor” and reflects how compelled your users feel to share about your app based on their appreciation for how you solve their problems.
 This is a definitive characteristic of a software MLP.

 Our Innovation Lab is as close as we can get to creating a scientific system capable of generating a minimum lovable product.
-But innovation exists at the crossroad of proven methods and a little magic we call the X Factor.
-The X Factor is the synergy created by your team’s passion for affecting change in users’ lives and our passion for co-creating remarkable products.
+But innovation exists at the crossroad of proven methods and a little magic we call the X-Factor.
+The X-Factor is the synergy created by your team’s passion for affecting change in users’ lives and our passion for co-creating remarkable products.
+To better understand it, check out the video on our Innovation Lab page.
 With your end users at the forefront of our combined efforts, an MLP is imminent.

 Contact us to learn more about the Innovation Lab.